setu-aaron/ewd-api-labs-2023/README.md

 ## API Design
-[Give an overview of your web API design, perhaps similar to the following: ]

 |  |  GET | POST | PUT | DELETE
 | -- | -- | -- | -- | --
 | /api/accounts | retrieve all accounts | save account | N/A | N/A